Benefits of Digital Signatures

 - Signer identity is valid – you will know that the signers are who they say they are

 - Tamper-proofing – you can be ensured that the document hasn’t been tampered with, otherwise, the signature would be invalidated

-- Non-repudiation – the signer cannot deny having signed the signature and is possible to prove in court
+- Non-repudiation – the signer cannot deny having signed the signature and it is possible to prove intent in court

 This is shown through the final PDF document that comes from Signority.
 When you open the document in a PDF reader, you will see a blue banner that verifies and authenticates the signing process.
 For example, all versions of Adobe Reader will automatically verify a digital signature on a document.
 If the digital signature is valid, then a blue banner with a green check-mark will appear at the top.

 Clicking the Signature Panel button on the right of the banner brings up even further details about the signing process.
 You’ll see a sidebar appear with the following information shown for the signature.
-You can see that it gives plenty of information on the signing process, such as the validity of the signer identity, the timestamp, etc. Clicking on the Certificate Details… will also bring further information, include the public and private keys used to encrypt the document.
+You can see that it gives plenty of information on the signing process, such as the validity of the signer identity, the timestamp, etc. Clicking on the Certificate Details… will also bring further information, including the public and private keys used to encrypt the document.